tiprankstipranks

 Corporate Activity and Growth - Risk 2

-If any of the business acquisitions we have made, or may make in the future, are unsuccessful, our business, financial condition and results of operations could be adversely impacted.
+We may be adversely affected if any of the business acquisitions we have made, or may make in the future, are unsuccessful.

-Our strategy has involved, and our future growth rate may continue to depend in part on, our selective acquisition of additional businesses.
-For example, we acquired Fanxchange Ltd. ("Fanxchange") in 2019, Betcha (which we rebranded as Vivid Picks) in 2021, Wavedash in September 2023 and Vegas.com in November 2023.
-However, we may be unable in the future to identify other suitable acquisition targets or make acquisitions at favorable prices.
-Even if we identify a suitable acquisition candidate, our ability to successfully complete the acquisition depends on a variety of factors, which may include our ability to obtain financing on acceptable terms and requisite government approvals.
-And, even if we complete an acquisition, our ability to successfully integrate the acquired business is subject to additional risks and uncertainties.
+Our strategy has involved, and our future growth may continue to depend in part on, our selective acquisition of complementary businesses.
+For example, we acquired Fanxchange Ltd. in 2019, Vivid Picks in 2021, Wavedash in September 2023, and Vegas.com in November 2023.
+However, we may be unable to identify suitable acquisition targets or make acquisitions at favorable prices in the future.
+Even if we identify a suitable acquisition target, our ability to successfully complete an acquisition depends on a variety of factors, which may include our ability to obtain financing on acceptable terms and requisite government approvals.
+Additionally, even if we complete an acquisition, our ability to successfully integrate the acquired business and realize the expected benefits of the acquisition is subject to additional risks and uncertainties.
 Further, our credit facility restricts our ability to make certain acquisitions.
-In connection with future acquisitions, we could take certain actions that could adversely affect our business, including: using a significant portion of our available cash; issuing equity securities, which would dilute current stockholders' ownership; incurring substantial debt; incurring or assuming contingent liabilities, known or unknown; and incurring large accounting write-offs, impairments or amortization expenses.
-In addition, an acquisition involves inherent risks that, if realized, could adversely affect our business, financial condition and results of operations, including those associated with: integrating the operations, financial reporting, technologies and personnel of the acquired company; scaling of operations, system and infrastructure and achieving synergies to meet the needs of the combined or acquired company; managing geographically dispersed operations; the diversion of management's attention from other business concerns; the inherent risks in entering new markets or lines of business in which we have limited or no direct experience, including the impact of newly applicable laws and regulations; and the potential loss of key employees, customers and partners of the acquired company.
+In connection with any future acquisition, we may take actions that could adversely affect our business, including: using a significant portion of our available cash; issuing equity securities, which would dilute the ownership and voting power of our existing stockholders; incurring substantial debt; incurring or assuming contingent liabilities, known or unknown; and incurring large accounting write-offs, impairments, or amortization expenses.
+In addition, acquisitions involve inherent risks that, if realized, could adversely affect our business, financial condition, and results of operations, including those associated with: integrating the operations, financial reporting, technologies, and personnel of the acquired company; scaling of operations, systems and infrastructure and achieving synergies to meet the needs of the combined or acquired company; managing geographically dispersed operations; diverting management's attention from other business concerns; entering new markets or lines of business in which we have limited or no direct experience, including the impact of newly applicable laws and regulations; and the potential loss of key employees, customers, and partners of the acquired company.
 Any of these risks could significantly affect our ability to complete acquisitions and expand our business.
-For example, our acquisitions of Fanxchange, Betcha, Wavedash and Vegas.com all involved inherent risks, including, as applicable, those associated with integrating new lines of business, operating in new markets and adhering to new regulatory regimes.
+For example, each of our prior acquisitions involved certain of these risks, including, as applicable, those associated with integrating new lines of business, operating in new markets, and adhering to new legal and regulatory regimes.
 The success of these and any future acquisitions is based, in part, on our ability to overcome these risks.

 Corporate Activity and Growth - Risk 3